A-caro/A-caro/README.md

-### Hi, there! my name is Caro and I'm Backend Developer 👩‍💻.
+### Hi there! my name is Caro and I'm Backend Developer 👩‍💻.
+I'm a junior developer from Argentina, Buenos Aires.
+I program in Java.